ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Goal:** Find two screens with possibly sensitive information where screenshots are taken when the app leaves the foreground in the sense that the screenshots are shown when displaying the currently running apps.

 ### 16: Back Stack Clearing (easy)
 Usually, the back button shows the previously used screen.
 This can be security critical in some situation.
-E.g., in the DIBA app, after a user has logged out, it should not be possible to use the back button to get access to previously used screens as they may reveal sensitive information to anotehr user who gets access to the device.
+E.g., in the DIBA app, after a user has logged out, it should not be possible to use the back button to get access to previously used screens as they may reveal sensitive information to another user who gets access to the device.
 The DIBA app has two log out functionalitis, one via the menu on the top left and the other via the home screen.
-Only one of the is implemented ion a secure way.
+Only one of them is implemented in a secure way.

 **Goal:** Find a way such that - after logging out - sensitive information can be accessed by using the back button.